Winter: the three month gap between a girl and her razor 🙂

 Shaving doesn’t rank up there on top of a girl’s “favourite things to do” list, I know.
-It’s a time-sapper and it sucks.
+Last year I got laser hair removal in Melbourne on my underarms and it’s been a life saver.
+However, it can be expensive to get your whole body done.
+So, for now, I will stick with shaving my legs, even though it’s a time-sapper and it sucks.
 Often leaving behind shaving rash, little bumps and nicks and irritated skin.
 Follow this with a plunge into the salty ocean and you’ve got spotty legs for the rest of the day.
 We’ve come up with the best tips and advice to make your shave last longer this summer.
 Hey, if it means smoother legs for longer, we’re all in!

 How To Make Your Shave Last Longer

 - Exfoliate ~ Make sure you exfoliate your legs before you shave.
 Exfoliating gets rid of dead skin cells, excess oils on your skin and exposes the hair for easier removal

 - Make sure you have a good razor ~ you should aim to use a new razor with every shave, but we realise this is not exactly cost-conscious.
 Invest in a razor with more than one blade, and make sure to toss it before it gets gunky and grimy

 - Soak in the tub for 3-5minutes ~ this helps soften your skin making shaving easier.
 Don’t soak for too long though, when your skin starts going wrinkly and puffy you know you’ve overdone it!